 Harvard Graduate School of Education

-Dr. Long is a research associate of the National Bureau of Economic Research; member of the board of directors for MDRC and the Society for Research on Educational Effectiveness.
+Long is a research associate of the National Bureau of Economic Research and a member of the board of directors for MDRC and the Society for Research on Educational Effectiveness.
 Long has been a presidential appointee and served as chair of the National Board for Education Sciences, the advisory panel of the Institute of Education Sciences at the U.S. Department of Education; she was also a visiting fellow at the Federal Reserve Bank of Boston.
 She is a recipient of the National Academy of Education/Spencer Postdoctoral Fellowship and was awarded the Robert P. Huff Golden Quill Award from the National Association of Student Financial Aid Administrators.
 Long earned her PhD and MA from the Harvard University Department of Economics and her AB from Princeton University in economics with a certificate in Afro-American studies.